 “Make lots of money” does not count.
 It will not get you and your team through the slings and arrows and the thin times.
 You need a real vision of where you want your company to be in 5 years.
 You also need a real vision of what you want to offer the world.

 This sounds really corny, I know.
 But something about what you do has to solve a problem and make your customer/client’s lives better.
 If you can’t do that, you will end up on the rocks.
 I guarantee it.

 The first four years I ran Portent – 1995-1999 – I was trying to make a living.
-The company slowly morphed from a credit card-based, one-person part-time job in my spare room to having 2-3 employees.
+The company slowly morphed from a credit card-based, one-person part-time job in my spare room to have 2-3 employees.
 Then someone came along looking to buy us, and I signed without hesitation.
-That was a very poor decisions.
+That was a very poor decision.
 I made it because, at the time, I didn’t really have a vision beyond “Make a living”.
 That kind of thinking leads to disastrous consequences.

 Portent’s COO has been with the company for 10 years.
 He started here as an HTML jockey and designer.
-He became creative director.
+He became a creative director.
 Then he became COO.
 He’s shy, so I won’t post photos or names.
 But he’s become a crucial part of the company through effort and opportunity.